launchdarkly-labs/ld-nextjs/README.md

 You should see your flag value rendered in the browser.

-## Api
+## API

-The code under `ld` exposes these public apis:
+The code under `ld` exposes server and client apis.

+### Server API

 - `initNodeSdk` - Initializes the Node SDK on server startup using the [instrumentation hook](https://nextjs.org/docs/app/building-your-application/optimizing/instrumentation)

-- `initSsrLDClient` - Setups up the ssr client.
-Call this at the root layout so the ssr client can be shared across pages.
+- `getBootstrap` - Returns a json suitable for bootstrapping the js sdk.

+- `useLDClientRsc` - Use this to get an ldClient for Server Components.

+### Client API

-- `LDProvider` - The react context provider used on the client side.
+- `LDProvider` - The react context provider.

-- `useLDClient` - Universal hook for the server and client side to get the ld client.
-Use this hook to get the client and evaluate flags.
+- `useLDClient` - Use this to get an ldClient for Client Components.

+## How to use this in your own project

 Follow these instructions if you want to test this apis in your own project: